omersiar/RFID522-Door-Unlock/SD/access_control/README.md

 EXTERNAL LIBRARIES:
-All libraries have been packaged as submodules in the folder "./libraries" and refer to their original repository on GitHub.
+All libraries have been packaged as submodules in the folder "./libraries" and refer to their original repository.
+To clone them go to your command line and type:

+$ git submodule init
+$ git submodule update

+or go to each repo and clone:

 - DS_3231 requires this library:
           https://github.com/SodaqMoja/Sodaq_DS3231